lu4p/ToRat/README.md

 ## Upcoming Features
 - [ ] Persistence and privilege escalation for Linux and Mac OS
 - [ ] Support for Android and iOS
-- [ ] Cat with support for .docx .pptx .od* .pdf files
+- [ ] Cat with support for .pdf files
 - [ ] File-less Persistence on Windows https://github.com/ewhitehats/InvisiblePersistence
 - [ ] ASCII-Art Welcome Message in server shell